 More than 126 emails are shooting into the average consumer’s inbox every day, but open rates are only sitting at a measly 18%.
 Getting into the inbox and making an impression is hard, but by putting the email fundamentals in place, you’ll put your brand in prime position to reap the revered reward that is ROI.

-Here are 8 reasons to add BIMI to your marketing budget for 2022.
+Here are 8 reasons to add BIMI to your marketing budget for the coming year.

 But first, what are DMARC and BIMI?